SQ77/spinShare/README.md

 <br />

 SpinShare is a schedule sharing web app for users to create, edit and share their spin schedule.
+Inspired by the hassle of individually asking friends for their schedules, SpinShare simplifies the process by providing a centralized platform where users can share and view each other's spin class times, making coordination and planning much more convenient.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>